moonmaster9000/hook/readme.markdown

 end
 ```

-Now, anyone can hook into the lifecycle of a test:
+Now, anyone can hook into your method:

 ```ruby
 SomeObject.hook_before(:some_method) do |some_object|